exonum/exonum-doc/src/get-started/test-service.md

 ### Creating Test Network

-To perform testing, we first need to create a network emulation – the eponymous `TestKit`. `TestKit` allows to recreate behavior of a single full node (a validator or an auditor) in an imaginary Exonum blockchain network.
+To perform testing, we first need to create a network emulation – the eponymous `TestKit`. `TestKit` allows recreating behavior of a single full node (a validator or an auditor) in an imaginary Exonum blockchain network.

 !!! note